 Graphitisation is a type of corrosion that can occur in the cast iron components commonly used in various industries when exposed to high temperatures over an extended period.
 The carbon in the cast iron will separate from the iron, forming graphite.
 This weakens the cast iron, making it more susceptible to cracking and failure.

-To address this issue, our expert engineers monitor and assess the cracked area before determining what extra repair methods are required.
+To provide a secure and high-quality result, our expert engineers monitor and assess the cracked area before determining what extra repair methods are required.
 This may include preheating the cast iron area to a specific temperature to stabilise the material and prevent further graphitisation.
-Additionally, using specialised metal compounds and adhesives designed to bond with graphite will help to ensure a strong and durable repair that you can rely on for a long-time.

 Metal stitching and welding are two different methods for repairing metal components such as cracked metal, but metal stitching is becoming increasingly popular for many reasons.
-We’ve already discussed how metal stitching works; however, welding involves heating the metal components to their melting point and adding a filler material to join them.
+We’ve already discussed how metal stitching works; however, welding involves heating the metal components to a specified pre-heat temperature and adding a filler material to join them.

-Whilst welding used to be the popular repair solution, due to the versatility of metal stitching, it has quickly been surpassed.
+Whilst welding used to be the popular repair solution, due to the versatility of metal stitching and the fact it is a cold casting repair, it has quickly been surpassed.
 Here are some critical differences between metal stitching and welding:

 Maintaining Original Dimensions: Metal stitching allows for repairing cracks or breaks in metal components without significantly altering their original dimensions.
 In contrast, welding can often result in distortion or warping of the component, affecting its fit and function.